mattantseng-0/mattantseng-0.github.io/_posts/projects/2025-06-01-reservoir-computing-and-lorenz-system.md

 ### Train Readout Matrix

 At this point in the article, we have discussed background, created a training dataset and finally defined the input and reservoir matrices necessary to the LI-ESN system.
-It is now time to train the Readout Matrix so we can make our predictions.
+It is now time to train the readout matrix so we can make our predictions.

 #### Input Training Data